Spirals-Team/powerspy.scala/README.md

 powerspy.scala is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with PowerAPI.
+You should have received a copy of the GNU Affero General Public License along with powerspy.scala.
 If not, please consult http://www.gnu.org/licenses/agpl-3.0.html.